Los Angeles, CA

-The Program connects students with industry professionals to conduct music, video production, and career skills workshops, through a program called "Tech-Kno Camp".
-The spring semester of Tech-Kno Camp 2015 is currently running in conjunction with After School Matters - a non-profit organization that offers Chicago high school teens innovative out-of-school activities through Science, Sports, Tech, Words and the nationally recognized Gallery programs.
+The Program connects students with industry professionals to conduct music, video production, and career skills workshops, through a program called "TechKno Camp".
+TechKno Camp 2017 is currently running in conjunction with After School Matters - a non-profit organization that offers South Side Chicago high school teens innovative out-of-school activities through S.T.E.M. programs and the nationally recognized Gallery programs.

 When TechKno Camp hits the road the teens will participate in a Tech Arts program, gaining valuable hands on experience in all areas of audio and film production, as well as instruction in ergonomics, studio etiquette and professionalism.
 Students will gain self esteem, create new friendships and have learning experiences which will help see them through to the next phase of their music & arts education.